Last Updated on June 21, 2024 by UX World

 Tables are an essential part of the user interface that helps users visualize a lot of data at once in an organized form.
 Designing a user-friendly experience when users interact with a table showing huge content is challenging.

 Tables have several UI elements and features, like pagination, editing, filtering, sorting, show/hide columns, search, etc., that UX designers need to consider while designing a table.
-This article describes a few ways of displaying input validation messages when users are performing inline editing of table content.
+This article describes a few ways of displaying input validation messages when users perform inline editing of the table content.

 What is Inline editing?